snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 CI/CD pipelines are about **automation**, not infrastructure based.
 With the right approach, even shared hosting environments can benefit from modern DevOps workflows.

-If you're running Laravel on shared hosting, CI/CD is absolutely achievable and it saves time of having to constantly update your server's files after each changes.
+If you're running Laravel on shared hosting, CI/CD is absolutely achievable, and it saves time from having to constantly update your server's files after each change.

 ---